Semi-classic fried chicken, half baked

 Radical hospitality, nurturing comfort: Italian Chicken Stew

 Chicken, potatoes, artichoke hearts, olives and capers create a hearty, rustic Italian stew.
 The recipe is adapted from Hedgebrook Cookbook: Celebrating Radical Hospitality.
-You could win your own copy of this cookbook.
-Recipe and contest details below.
+Recipe below.

 Flavor, smoke and a little fire: Grilled Sriracha Apricot Chicken